 1. Dogs are like babies and toddlers.
-So when I get calls about excessively crazy puppies, my first question will always be – How much sleep are they getting?
+When I get calls about excessively crazy puppies, my first question will always be – How much sleep are they getting?
 Think about a baby they need a lot of sleep.
 So does a puppy.
-If a puppy isn’t getting at least 18 hours they WILL act out.
-So take a step back write down how much sleep they are actually getting and if it isn’t in the teens at least, get a sleep routine down – just like a baby.
-You will start to see a difference.
+If a puppy doesnt’t get at least 18 hours they WILL act out.
+So take a step back write down how much sleep they are actually getting.
+If it isn’t in the teens at least, get a sleep routine down – just like a baby.
+You will begin to see a difference.

-2. You checked their sleep and it’s pretty good.
-So what is their physical exercise looking like?
-Leash walks help to get them smelling and sniffing things which dogs need and it is great for their sniffer sensory but what other exercise are they getting to tire them out?
-Running, swimming, some small agility, fetch, couple rounds of tug (see my tug blog on rules) or something else.
+2. You checked their sleep, it’s good.
+What is their physical exercise looking like?
+Leash walks help to get them smelling and sniffing.
+This is important for dogs and it is great for their sniffer sensory.
+However what other exercise are they getting to tire them out?
+Running, swimming, some small agility, couple rounds of tug (see my tug blog on rules) or something else.
 This will get them tired out and get them to chew less and bark less.

-3. So sleep and physical exercise are doing good but something is missing.
+3. Sleep and physical exercise are great but something is missing.
 Dogs need mental stimulation.
 Remember I said that dogs are like babies and toddlers?
-Dogs need that mental stimulation to get their brain tired out and prevent boredom that would lead to destructive tendencies or you guessed it – excessive zoomies.
+Dogs need that mental stimulation to get their brain tired out and prevent boredom that leads to destructive tendencies or excessive zoomies.
 I’m sure you have plenty of different types of toys for Fido.
-Keep half of his toys available and rotate them out every couple of weeks so he doesn’t get bored.
+Keep half of his toys available and rotate them out every couple of weeks to avoid boredom.
 How are you feeding him?
 Just out of a bowl?
 Make him figure out how to get his food such as a puzzle feeder, slow feeder, snuffle mat or even a kong.
 Variety is the spice of life.